drelonperry/shell/README.md

 Files:
-	Makefile - The Makefile to run the program. test.c - The main program.
+	Makefile - The Makefile to run the program. shell.c - The main program.

 Instructions to compile: Type make to create the Makefile contents and the executable for the program.

-Instructions for running: Run the program by typing ./test
+Instructions for running: Run the program by typing ./shell

 Challenges encountered: While trying to make this program, I encountered the main problem of
 			the error message printing when I try to execute the built-in commands cd and showpid.
 			The two commands do work as intended, but they also get an error message even if they were successful.
-			Another challenge I encountered was with showpid only showing me 2 processes.
+			I was able to fix the problem by moving parts of the code around where the error message only appears if an error was actually encountered.

 Sources used:
 	https://www.geeksforgeeks.org/fork-system-call/